22 Rules to Follow Next Time You Fly

 Please!
 Don’t walk around barefoot

 Going shoeless on a plane might annoy your neighbor, but there’s a more important reason you shouldn’t do it.
 Flight attendants have seen everything from vomit to blood to spilled food hit that carpet.
-“We see people walking from their seats into the bathrooms all the time barefoot and we cringe because those floors are full of germs,” said Linda Ferguson, a flight attendant for 24 years.
+“We see people walking from their seats into the bathrooms all the time barefoot and we cringe because those floors are full of germs,” says Linda Ferguson, a flight attendant for 24 years.
 “Never walk barefoot into the bathroom or the galley area because sometimes we drop glasses and there could be sharp glass there, too.”
-Here are more secrets flight attendants won’t tell you.

 Don’t eat food after it’s fallen on the tray table

-Yuck!
-That tray table doesn’t get sterilized between flights, so unless you’ve brought your own disinfectant or placemat, let that cookie crumb go if it hits the tray and not your plate.
-“The tray table is notorious,” said Stephen Morse, professor of epidemiology at Columbia University’s Mailman School of Public Health.
-Ferguson adds that tray tables are usually only wiped down once a day, when the plane goes into an overnight station.
-“Those tray tables are used for all kinds of things,” said Ferguson.
+Airline crews do their best to sanitize the plane, but there are still things on a plane that don’t get cleaned as well as they should.
+“The tray table is notorious,” says Stephen Morse, professor of epidemiology at Columbia University’s Mailman School of Public Health.
+“Those tray tables are used for all kinds of things,” adds Ferguson.
 “During flights, I’ve seen parents changing babies on top of tray tables.
 I’ve seen people put their bare feet on top of tray tables.”
 One study found that trays harbor an average of 2,155 colony-forming units of bacteria per square inch.
 Compare that with the 265 units on the lavatory flush button.
 And while all samples tested negative for potentially infectious bacteria such as E. coli, you’ll still want to steer clear of that tray.
 An extra safety tip in the time of COVID-19: Wipe down your tray table and any other surfaces with disinfectant wipes before using.

 Don’t use the blankets

 There’s a reason airplane blankets are on the list of things you can’t take from a plane.
-In many cases, those blankets and pillows offered in the seatback are recycled flight to flight and usually don’t get properly washed until the day is over.
+In many cases, those blankets and pillows offered are recycled from flight to flight and don’t get properly washed until the day is over.
 Items like pillows and blankets are ideal places for germs and lice to camp out and spread from person to person.
-“I see people wrap their feet in the blankets, I see people sneeze in the blankets,” Ferguson adds.
-Make sure you know the 11 things you can still get for free on an airplane.
+“I see people wrap their feet in the blankets, I see people sneeze in the blankets,” Ferguson says.
+Bring your own travel blankets or warmer clothes, like sweatshirts or jackets, to stay warm while flying.

 Don’t forget to stay hydrated